Robert Wheeler, Ph.D.

 - Wheeler, R. T., Gober, J. W. and Shapiro, L. (1998) Protein localization during the Caulobacter crescentus cell cycle.
 Curr.
 Opin.
 Microbiol.
 6, 636-642.

 - Wheeler, R. T. and Shapiro, L. (1997) Bacterial Chromosome Segregation: Is There a Mitotic Apparatus?
 Cell 88, 577-579.

 - Winzeler, E., Wheeler, R. and Shapiro, L. (1997) Transcriptional analysis of the Caulobacter 4.5S RNA ffs gene and the physiological basis of an ffs mutant with a Ts phenotype.
 J. Mol.
 Biol.
 272(5), 665-676.

-Current and Recently Completed Grant Support (current as of May 2018)
+Selected Current and Recently Completed Grant Support (current as of March 2022)